 I read the news and saw the results of the survey when the data was released.
-The primary reasons for people saying they did not invest was lack of funds and lack of financial knowledge.
-Lack of funds is no longer a valid excuse with apps like Acorns allowing anyone with smartphone to invest as little as $20 a month in a diversified portfolio.
+The primary reasons for people saying they did not invest were lack of funds and lack of financial knowledge.
+Lack of funds is no longer a valid excuse with apps like Acorns allowing anyone with a smartphone to invest as little as $20 a month in a diversified portfolio.

 With that being said, lack of knowledge becomes the best excuse, though with online courses taking off this year and ebooks already a huge market, this excuse no longer holds any sway.

 This poll inspired me to learn how to invest.
-Knowing someone with no knowledge of the stock market could have doubled their money by simply investing in the most well known index made me realize what I had been missing out on.
+Knowing someone with no knowledge of the stock market could have doubled their money by simply investing in the most well-known index made me realize what I had been missing out on.
 It was then that I decided I was going to take the necessary steps to begin investing.
 Here was my process: